UC's academic workers strike brings stress to undergraduates

 “I go through phases where sometimes I’ll wake up at like two in the morning and like be really stressed about it,” he said.

-The bargaining units say they are demanding the university agree to pay that will lift workers out of “rent burden,” which is defined by the federal government as having to pay at least a third of your salary toward rent.
+The bargaining units say they are demanding the university agree to pay that will lift workers out of “rent burden,” which the federal government defines as having to pay at least a third of your salary toward rent.

 The student workers are also demanding childcare, no more supplemental tuition for international students and better protection from harassment in the workplace, especially for scientific researchers who can be pressured into working long hours into the night and on weekends.